LuongVu307/AgeRecognition/README.md

 # AgeRecognition

-A Age Recognition model trained in Google colab with tensorflow
+An Age Recognition model trained in Google colab with tensorflow